Skip to main content

 Air quality is a big concern for some workers because they have asthma – what are my responsibilities here?

-Evacuating or losing your home is devastating in the extreme.
-While OFLA was not designed to offer protection because of an evacuation, it may apply in two ways to this natural disaster.
+Evacuating or losing a home is devastating.
+While OFLA was not specifically designed to cover evacuation, Oregon’s leave laws may apply in several ways.

-First, an employee or their family member could suffer a serious health condition as a result.
-That might include serious health conditions like asthma triggered by smoke inhalation.
-Alternatively, the current fire, smoke and air quality may endanger a pregnant employee’s health or the health of the fetus, thus, the pregnant employee may need to take OFLA pregnancy disability leave.
+Alternatively, smoke and poor air quality may endanger a pregnant employee’s health or the health of their baby and create a need for pregnancy disability leave under Paid Leave Oregon or OFLA.
 Employers should carefully consider all requests for leave here, erring on the side of caution.

-Second, OFLA provides protected leave for employees to care for a child whose school or child care provider is closed on account of a public health emergency.
-The federal government has recognized Oregon wildfires as such an emergency.
+Second, OFLA does provide protected leave for employees to care for a child whose school or child care provider is closed on account of a public health emergency, which can include wildfires.

 I had to close the shop because of an order to evacuate – is that paid time?

-Employees eligible for paid sick time (meaning those employed for 90 days or more by employers with 10 or more employees – 6 with an establishment in Portland) have a right to take any unused paid leave.
+Employees eligible for paid sick time (meaning those employed for 90 days or more where you employ 10 or more employees – 6 or more if you have an establishment in Portland) have a right to take any unused paid sick leave for an evacuation.

-Finally, salaried exempt employees generally need to receive their full salary for any week they perform work.
-Although part week absences may be covered by drawing down available paid time off under the employer's policy, the employer should not reduce a worker's pay for absences occasioned by the operating requirements of the business.
-If they are ready, willing and able to work, deductions may not be made for time when work is not available.
+In addition, salaried exempt employees generally must receive their full salary for any week in which they perform work.
+Although part-week absences may be covered by drawing down available paid time off under your policy, you should not reduce their pay for absences occasioned by the operating requirements of the business.
+If salaried exempt employees are ready, willing, and able to work, deductions may not be made for time when work is not available.